To the Members of Cipla Limited

 (xi) Managerial remuneration has been paid and provided by the Company in accordancewith the requisite approvals mandated by the provisions of Section 197 of the Act readwith Schedule V to the Act.

 (xii) In our opinion the Company is not a Nidhi Company.
 Accordingly provisions ofclause 3(xii) of the Order are not applicable.

-(xiii) In our opinion all transactions with the related parties are in compliance withSections 177 and 188 of Act where applicable and the requisite details have beendisclosed in the financial statements etc. as required by the applicable Ind AS.
+(xiii) In our opinion all transactions with the related parties are in compliance withSections 177 and 188 of Act where applicable and the requisite details have beendisclosed in the standalone financial statements as required by the applicable Ind AS.